ni/nimble/packages/nimble-blazor/README.md

         ```

 ### Use Nimble Blazor components
-As a simple example, open `Index.razor` and add the following code at the bottom, to add a Nimble text field that updates when a Nimble button is clicked:
+For a simple modification to the Blazor template project: open `Index.razor` and add the following code at the bottom, to add a Nimble text field that updates when a Nimble button is clicked:
 ```cs
 <NimbleTextField Value="@ButtonClickStatus"></NimbleTextField>
 <NimbleButton Appearance="Appearance.Outline" @onclick="OnButtonClicked">Click Me</NimbleButton>